The CDIU ROI does not express recommendations about whether SSA should award, deny,

 cease, or continue benefits.
 These reports convey the results of an investigation

 and are for official purposes only.
-The ROI is part of the claims file, which the claimant has a right to inspect prior to his or her hearing.
-The claims file is not
+The ROI is part of the claims file, which the

+individual has a right to inspect prior to his or her hearing.
+The case file is not

 Act (5 U.S.C.
 552a(d) and 20 CFR 401.35.

 a CDIU, or OIG office, and that office has not submitted an ROI, do not disclose the

 of such evidence in file.